Don Jacobs helped make these videos

 Most Toyotas have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Corolla.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-Because you have to start somewhere1999 Toyota Corolla CE 1.8L 4 Cyl.
+See how to seal up minor power steering fluid leaks1999 Toyota Corolla CE 1.8L 4 Cyl.